‘In celebration of this day with shows, Pageants, and sights of honour.’

 From the entry of The First Folio on the 8th November 1623 in the Stationers’ Register at The Worshipful Company of Stationers and Newspaper Makers, Ave Maria Lane, London.

 Folio400 has teamed up with Yorick Entertainment and the American Movie Channel (AMC) to make a documentary on how the First Folio came to be.
 A book put together, printed and initially sold in the City of London 400 years ago, it delivered Shakespeare’s plays to us and has become ‘one of the greatest wonders of the literary world’.
 Filming began in July 2022.
-Airing 2023
+‘Will’s Book’ will be aired later in 2023.

 Using imagination and wit to fill the gaps between the facts we know, this will be an inspirational, humorous and human story telling how the First Folio came to be, and how it very nearly came not to be.
 A story has been written by Dominic Dromgoole, and a screenplay written by Richard Bean and Clive Coleman.